raoulbia-ai/gpt-meeting-assistant-electron/README.md

 ## Environment and Compatibility

-The OpenAI Virtual Teleprompter has been developed and tested exclusively on Linux Mint.
-It is not designed for or tested on any other operating systems.
+The OpenAI Virtual Teleprompter is designed to be compatible with both Windows and Linux operating systems.
+While it may function with other microphones, optimal performance is generally achieved with high-quality microphones.

 ### Important Notes:

-1. **Linux Mint Exclusivity**: This application is specifically designed for Linux Mint and has not been tested or configured for any other operating system, including other Linux distributions, MacOS, or Windows.
+1. **Operating System Compatibility**: This application is designed to be compatible with both Windows and Linux.

-2. **Microphone Configuration**: The software is optimized for use with the Logitech Yeti Blue microphone.
-While it may function with other microphones, optimal performance is only guaranteed with the specified model.
+2. **Microphone Configuration**: The software may function with other microphones, but optimal performance is generally achieved with high-quality microphones.

-3. **Dual Microphone Setup for Virtual Meetings**: When using the Teleprompter during virtual meetings, you must use two separate microphones:
+3. **Dual Microphone Setup for Virtual Meetings**: When using the Teleprompter during virtual meetings, you may need to use two separate microphones:
-   - One dedicated to the Teleprompter application (preferably the Logitech Yeti Blue)
+   - One dedicated to the Teleprompter application (preferably a high-quality microphone)
    - Another for your meeting audio (e.g., your webcam's built-in microphone)

 4. **Performance Considerations**: The application's performance may vary depending on your system specifications and the quality of your audio input.

-5. **No Cross-Platform Support**: This application is not cross-platform and is not intended for use on any system other than Linux Mint.
-There are currently no plans to extend support to other operating systems or platforms.

 ## License